fallen-icarus/cardano-loans/README.md

 this issue is mitigated.
 This is why this redeemer also tightly controls what the negotiation beacon script can do in this transaction.

-The interest is applied for the first time upon immediately accepting the loan.
+The interest is applied for the first time upon accepting the loan.
 This is so that the protocol can support non-compounding interest on loans.

 The requirement for the staking credential's approval ensures that identity theft is cryptographically impossible.